Lotfullah21/react/02-hooks/11-useCallback/README.md

 Common use cases for useCallback include:

 - Preventing unnecessary renders of memoized components (e.g., using React.memo).

+## Crucial
 	- Avoiding infinite loops in useEffect dependencies by memoizing functions used as effect callbacks.

 - Optimizing performance when passing callback props to child components.
 - Keep in mind that while useCallback can be helpful for performance optimization, it's important not to overuse it.
 Only memoize functions when you have a specific performance concern, as it can make your code harder to read and understand if used excessively.